daisy/obi/trunk/readme.txt

 Once the DirectX runtime is installed, simply run the installer from this archive.
 The installer will also create a desktop icon and a shortcut.

+Note: many Windows XP installation *do* have DirectX installed; however, a specific runtime (so-called "managed" runtime) is necessary for Obi to work correctly.
+If Obi cannot start, the DirectX managed runtime may be missing so please install it from the above URL.

 Compiling Obi